 - Waterproof Heat Sealed Cover – Wipe or hose clean

-- Supplied with a warning sign and avoid a tripping hazard
+- Supplied with a warning sign to avoid a tripping hazard

 - Reflective tape on edge to warn staff in low light